 What is more precious than a tiny hand?
-Your students will LOVE making these hand print key chains and their Mothers will LOVE receiving them!
+Your kids and students will love making these beautiful hand print key chains and their Mommas will be so grateful!
 Before doing this project, I had no idea how many fun ways you could use shrinky paper.
 This is the perfect Mother’s Day craft!

 For this project, you’ll need to gather the materials below: